 - You can explore the source code in two different ways.
 The easiest way is with each routine shown individually, which is what you'll see if you click the links from the map of the source code.
 These pages are small and easy to navigate in a browser.
 For example, the main game code starts at routine TT170, while the 3D scanner code is in SCAN.

-- The other way is to explore the original source code file structure (see the "Annotated original source files" sections in the site menu).
-These source files are pretty big and can be a bit unwieldy, but they do show the routines in their original context.
+- The other way is to explore the original source code file structure, as shown in the map of the source code.
+The original source files are pretty big and can be a bit unwieldy, but they do show the routines in their original context.
 For example, the source code for the cassette version splits into the following files:

 - The Loader, which displays the loading screen, implements the copy protection and sets things up for the main game